hyperspy/hyperspy/doc/user_guide/cluster.rst

 .. image:: images/clustering_decomposition_loadings.png

-We can then cluster, using the decomposition results, to find similar regions and the representative features in those regions.
+We can then perform cluster analysis of decomposition results, to find similar regions and the representative features in those regions.
 This indentifies 3 regions and the average 1D signals in those regions

 .. code-block:: python